 Students will learn about elemental biochemical techniques such as electrophoresis and chromatography and get a theoretical introduction to the principles on which these techniques are based.
-In addition, the course covers a few areas of applied biochemistry, especially enzyme technology.
-The course also provides some specialization in parts of KJB200, including enzyme kinetics.
+In addition, the course covers areas of applied biochemistry and food chemistry.
+The course provides some specialization in parts of KJB200, including enzyme kinetics.

 Students will learn how to perform a variety of laboratory techniques, including:

 - Pipetting small volumes

 - Standard curves

 - Measurement of enzyme activity, including enzyme kinetics

 Apart from technical skills, one learns to critically evaluate methods and own research results.

 Journal writing is an important part of the course and after completing the course one should be able to report research results in a scientific manner.